CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 in the file named "electricity-or-utility-stocks-to-buy-list.txt" and also in the file named "list-of-stock-symbols-to-scan.txt".

+python3 stock-list-writer-for-list-of-stock-symbols-to-scan.py

+python3 performance-stock-list-writer.py

+open an additional command line terminal and run the following command:

 python3 buy-and-automatically-sell-for-a-profit-robot.py

-open a second command line terminal and run the following command:

-python3 performance-stock-list-writer.py

 The performance-stock-list-writer.py python program will make sure that only successful stocks are purchased by the Advanced Stock Market Trading Robot.